Potent Effects of EGCG: 12 Benefits To The Body and Mind

 There’s fighting cancer, but what about fighting infections?
 Research sheds light on that quality in EGCG, too.

 A study in 2012 highlighted its effects as an antiviral, antifungal, and antibacterial all in one.

-It also revealed that EGCG could be an option for fighting antibiotic-resistant strains of viruses and bacteria, too, which could really come in handy against certain illnesses—including colds and flu.
-As of yet though, these effects require a little more scientific exploration.
+It also revealed that EGCG could be an option for fighting antibiotic-resistant strains of viruses and bacteria, too, which could come in handy against certain illnesses—including colds and flu.
+As of yet, though, these effects require a little more scientific exploration.

 Take a dive deep, deep down to the cellular level of health in the body.
 Beyond what happens even with antioxidants fighting free radicals, EGCG incites something yet more microscopic: a process called autophagy.

 EGCG can help with this, the body’s natural cellular cleanup process of removing waste, downsizing dead cells, and expelling dysfunctional mitochondria that aren’t serving the body’s health anymore.